What is Minimally Invasive Glaucoma Surgery?

 MIGS can be thought of in a few broad categories, either enhancing fluid outflow using the eye’s inherent drainage system (GATT, Kahook Dual Blade Goniotomy, Trabectome, iStent), shunting fluid to the outside of the eye (XEN Gel Stent) or decreasing production of fluid within the eye (ECP).

-Currently Dr. Velotta performs iStent Inject MIGS.
-2 or 3 tiny stents (tubes) are placed in the drainage system of the eye to facilitate lowering of eye pressure.
+Currently Dr. Velotta performs iStent Inject or Omni canaloplasty MIGS.
+For istent Inject 2 or 3 tiny stents (tubes) are placed in the drainage system of the eye to facilitate lowering of eye pressure.
+Omni canaloplasty involves injecting a clear gel into the drainage system to open the area further to improve drainage and lower pressure inside the eye.
 Most patients have been able to stop taking at least one of their glaucoma medications after this surgery due to pressure lowering effects of the procedure.

 While MIGS procedures will not replace or eliminate traditional glaucoma surgery, they have greatly decreased the number of patients who require these more invasive surgeries to control their eye pressure.